openai/universe/README.rst

   object which has been `wrapped
   <https://github.com/openai/universe/blob/master/universe/wrappers/__init__.py#L42>`__
   to add a few useful diagnostics and utilities.
-The ``VNCEnv`` object is the *client* part of the enironment, and it is not yet connected to a *remote*.
+The ``VNCEnv`` object is the *client* part of the environment, and it is not yet connected to a *remote*.

 .. code:: python